 - 1. Reduced consequences of unwanted fires for people, property, communities and the environment. - 2.
 Reduced adverse consequences of non-fire emergencies for people, property, communities and the environment. - 3.
-New Zealanders have access to fire services in which they have a high level of trust and confidence.
+New Zealanders have ready access to fire services and place a high level of trust and confidence in them.